 San Luis Obispo residents 75 and older can receive COVID-19 vaccine

 San Luis Obispo County Public Health announced that residents 75 and older are eligible to receive the COVID-19 vaccine which began Monday, Jan.
-18 — and appointments for the week […]
+18 — and appointments for the week are already filled.
+According to County Public Health Information Officer Michelle Shoresman, the phase two of vaccine distribution opened on Friday, Jan.
+15, and the […]

 Student-run Subaltern Magazine returns for a second volume